iwe-org/iwe/README.md

 ##### Squash command

-IWE can "project" the graph into a single document by changing [Block-reference](ndjveztj) into subsections (headers) and directly incorporating the [Block-reference](ndjveztj) into the parent document.
+IWE can "project" the graph into a single document by changing block-references into subsections (headers) and directly incorporating the block-references into the parent document.

 ## How to install